jank-lang/jank-lang.org/resources/src/blog/2026-06-01-optimization.md

 ### The code
 You can find the full ray tracer source code [here](https://gist.github.com/jeaye/6312e8f951c9564866a246fdd4dca835).
 Note that Clojure JVM and jank are using the same source file.
+This particular ray tracing code is not optimized to be fast.
+It's written to just be naíve Clojure code, as though we had no care in the world.
+What we're optimizing is how well jank can handle this code, compared to Clojure.

 The main thing to keep in mind, for the ray tracer, is that we generate a "scene" of spheres, each with a particular material.
 We then cast a bunch of